Finding roots of complex analytic functions via generalized colleague matrices: Complex orthogonal QR algorithm

 Thus we in principle only need to keep $p^{(k)}_{k-1}$ to infer $\beta^{(k)}_{k-1}$.
 (This is why $\beta^{(k)}_{k-1}$ is not part of the generators, as can be seen from the representation of $B^{(k+1)}_{k-1,k}$ below (\ref{eq:Bk1}).)
 However, when rounding error are considered and elements in $q$ are large, inferring $\beta^{(k)}_{k-1}$ from the computed value $\hat{p}^{(k)}_{k-1}q_k$ of $p^{(k)}_{k-1}q_k$ can lead to errors much greater than the directly computed value $\hat{\beta}^{(k)}_{k-1}$.
 This can be understood by first observing that $\beta^{(k)}_{k-1}$ and $p^{(k)}_{k-1}q_k$ are obtained by applying $Q_k$ to the vectors

 respectively.
-Furthermore, the rounding errors are of the size the machine zero $u$ times the norms of these vectors.
+Furthermore, the rounding errors are of the size the machine epsilon $u$ times the norms of these vectors.
 As a result, the computed errors in $\hat{\beta}^{(k)}_{k-1}$ and $p^{(k)}_{k-1}q_k$ are of the order

 respectively, where $\norm{Q_k}$ is the size of the complex orthogonal transform.
 (The norm $\norm{Q_k}$ is 1 if it is unitary, i.e. a true rotation.)
 We observe that inferring $\hat{\beta}^{(k)}_{k-1}$ from $\hat{p}^{(k)}_{k-1}q_k$ leads to larger computed error when